 "OCP appoints a vigilante group as new neighborhood watch team in order to solve an ongoing drug problem.
 They are too hasty in their decision, as it becomes clear that they are actually the drug pushers, and using the watch group as a cover for their operation.
 RoboCop feels he must step in and expose the operation, especially when he finds his son has been recruited by the group."

-On this day in 1994, Time Trax aired "Catch Me If You Can."
+On this day in 1994 (in the U.S.), Time Trax aired "Catch Me If You Can."
 This served as the tenth episode of the program's second season, and here's the plot summary as detailed by IMDB.com:

 "While in pursuit of Morgan Pierce, a fugitive from the future Darien has spent a lot of time tracking in the past, Darien teams up with a female police captain, Sheriff Jobeth."